 William dedicated himself to the bank and worked hard during his apprenticeship, being allowed only one night away from Edinburgh between May 1754 and September 1760.
 In 1761, John Jr, while on a visit to London was seized with ‘the severe disorder called iliac passion’ and died aged thirty.
 In the same year Patrick, who had been left in charge of the Jeffrey’s Square branch after Thomas departed to the Strand, became insane and retired to the continent, like his brother, James, leaving the two original branches of the Coutts family enterprise without a Coutts family member.
 After Forbes had completed his apprenticeship, he continued to work for the firm for two years as a clerk, without pay, in the hope that he might become a partner.
 With the death of John Jr his ambition was realised and he was made a partner in 1761 with one eighth share of the business.
 About the same time James Hunter (1741-1787), the son of a wealthy Ayr merchant, who had been taken on as an apprentice in 1756, two years after Forbes, was also made a partner.

-John Stephan, meanwhile was beginning to suffer from dementia and was bringing the firm into disrepute by his odd behaviour at the ritual daily assemblies which took place at one o’clock at the Mercat Cross, where business was transacted and gossip exchanged.
+John Stephan, meanwhile was beginning to suffer from dementia and was bringing the firm into disrepute by his odd behaviour at the ritual daily assemblies which took place at mid day at the Mercat Cross, where business was transacted and gossip exchanged.
 He was bought out of his partnership leaving the two young men, Forbes and Hunter, in charge.
 One of their first actions was to give up corn speculation and confine the business to banking.
 Under their management the bank flourished.
 In 1772 a major financial crash occurred and fifteen private banks in Edinburgh failed.
 They fell ‘like the trees of a forest before a cyclone’; the Coutts Bank was one of only three which survived.

 Meanwhile the London branch continued under the management of a merchant, Robert Herries, who proceeded to set up his own business, the London Exchange Banking Company, in which both Forbes and Hunter took a share.
 This business, which was seen as a rival company by Thomas Coutts, caused a breach between the Edinburgh bank and the surviving Coutts connections in London.
 Until then, the Edinburgh branch had retained the name of John Coutts and Co, although no Coutts family member remained, and continued to occupy the old premises on the second floor of the Presidents Stair which remained the property of the Coutts family.
 When the breach with Thomas occurred, they lost the tenancy but found new premises on the floor below.
-In 1773 they severed the last ties with the Coutts family and became Sir William Forbes, J. Hunter and Co. and the bank prospered while many competitors failed.
+In 1773 they severed the last ties with the Coutts family and the bank became Sir William Forbes, J. Hunter and Co.
+The bank prospered while many competitors failed.
 In Forbes time “the business was conducted on an appropriate scale of frugality; the simple tradesman virtues of probity, civility, and attention to business were sedulously cultivated.
 All extravagance and needless risk avoided.”

 Sir William Forbes by Joshua Reynolds.
 Scottish National Portrait Gallery